Event date: Wednesday, April 24 at 5:30 p.m. – Tiffin Community Welcome

-TIFFIN UNIVERSITY, Tiffin, OH—Tiffin University’s Office of International Affairs, along with the International Cultural Center, will celebrate Holi Festival of Colors on Wednesday, April 25 at 7:00 p.m. in the Hayes Courtyard on TU’s campus.
-The community is invited to participate.
+TIFFIN UNIVERSITY, Tiffin, OH—Tiffin University’s Office of International Affairs, along with the International Cultural Center, will celebrate Holi Festival of Colors on Wednesday, April 24 at 5:30 p.m. in the Hayes Courtyard on TU’s campus.
+The community is invited to join in on this tradition.

 The festival has many purposes.
 First and foremost, it celebrates the beginning of spring.
 Overall, this is one of the most spirited and beloved festivals of the Hindu calendar.

-“Holi is a wonderful way for the Tiffin community to share in this exciting Hindu tradition.
-We love that our campus diversity brings opportunities such as this to promote cultural exchange and awareness,” says Dr. Carol McDannell, Director of International Student Services at Tiffin University.
+“Holi is a fantastic opportunity for the Tiffin community to share in this exciting Hindu tradition.
+We love that our campus diversity brings opportunities such as this to promote cultural exchange and awareness,” says Scott Saracusa, TU’s Executive Director of International Affairs and Civil Rights Investigator.